Embow24/Web-Developer-Portfolio/README.md

 ![Desktop](Images/Desktop.png)

-Below is a screenshot of the portfolio on an device.
+Below is a screenshot of the portfolio on an ipad device.

 ![Ipad](Images/Ipad.png)